Hyperthyroidism, or overactive thyroid, happens when the thyroid gland produces too much hormone. This has impacts throughout the body.

 Taking additional iodine in supplements can cause the thyroid gland to produce too much of the hormones.

-Intake of thyroid hormones: Patients who are receiving thyroid hormones as a treatment need to follow up regularly with their doctor to make sure they are taking the right dose of thyroid medication.
+People who take thyroid hormones as medication should follow up regularly with their doctor to make sure they are taking the right doses.

-Some medications used in the treatment of heart problems contain a large amount of iodine.
+Some medications that treat heart problems contain a large amount of iodine.
 They may trigger changes in thyroid function.
-Options include amiodarone and lithium, used to treat bipolar disorder.
+Another drug that can affect thyroid function is lithium, which is a drug used to treat bipolar disorder.